 Key Takeaways

-Do Flea Bombs Work?
+How Do Flea Foggers Work?

 “Flea bombs, or aerosol pesticides, can be effective at killing fleas in the short term but often fail to provide long-lasting control or fully eliminate an infestation.
 The pesticide droplets disperse into the air but often do not reach all areas of the home, especially in crawl spaces or attics where fleas breed.